shaonghosh/summer_2020_proj/README.md

-gravitational-wave observations from LIGO-Virgo detectors of coalescing systems of neutron stars in binaries to generate sky-maps, and then combine them with catalogs of galaxies to get statistical measurement of the Hubble constant.
-This technique is going to complement the existing blind-statistical technique using binary black hole coalescence.
+gravitational-wave observations from LIGO-Virgo detectors of coalescing systems of neutron stars in binaries to generate sky-maps, and then combine them with catalogs of galaxies to get statistical measurement of the Hubble constant .
+This technique is going to complement the existing blind statistical technique using binary black hole coalescence.
 The advantage of this technique is that it reduces the statistical trials-factor of a completely blind search by incorporating electromagnetic observations from telescopes.
 The electromagnetic